absinthe0223/guide/Operating-Model/Language.md

 # Language

-Which language we use and how we use it at Learners Guild.
+Which language we use and how we use it at Audienti.

 ## Style Guide

 _Style and format instructions for official communications, e.g. capitalization and grammar._

-- Company name: "Learners Guild"
+* Company name: "Learners Guild"
-  - Must be two words separated by a space.
+  * Must be two words separated by a space.
-  - Both words must be capitalized.
+  * Both words must be capitalized.
-  - Do not use an apostrophe "Learners' Guild" or "Learner's Guild"
+  * Do not use an apostrophe "Learners' Guild" or "Learner's Guild"
-  - When whitespace characters are unavailable, use Pascal case: "LearnersGuild"
+  * When whitespace characters are unavailable, use Pascal case: "LearnersGuild"

 ### Tense and Voice